Thaitheya/hovers/README.md

 # hovers
-In this hover project i have created hover using HTMLL,CSS
+In this hover project i have created hover using HTML,CSS